jthorpe6/jthorpe6.github.io/content/posts/2023-11-24-a-new-emacs-config.md

 ### compile {#compile}

 I'd often watch people in `emacs` and wonder "how on earth are they running that buffer in `emacs`".
 Turns out the `compile` command is not well, just used to compile the buffer.
 It can be used to run a command with a keybinding, namely the command to run the file your editing.
-So I set the to the `C-x C-r` command, and it will run the `compile` command.
+So I set the to the `C-x C-x` command, and it will run the `compile` command.
 But what I did not understand was how to set that, because surely `bash ./foo.sh` is a different command to `python ./bar.py`.
-Turns out if you prefix that command with `C-u` it will prompt you for the command, and then when I press `C-x C-r` again it will take that.
+Turns out if you prefix that command with `C-u` it will prompt you for the command, and then when I press `C-x C-x` again it will take that.

 ### next-buffer previous-buffer {#next-buffer-previous-buffer}